-- anticipated variation in subsurface conditions across the project site

-- type of structures proposed

-- phase of the investigation being performed

-- availability of existing data.
+- anticipated variation in subsurface conditions across the project site - > type of structures proposed - > phase of the investigation being performed - > availability of existing data.

+The primary objective of the site investigation is to confidently characterise the subsurface conditions at the specific location(s) of the proposed development.
+Therefore, the arrangement and proximity of investigations across the project site can be as important as the minimum investigation density criteria.
 For preliminary investigation of a large site, a relatively wide spacing of investigation points may be acceptable; particularly in areas of known uniform subsurface conditions.
 For detailed design, involving a highly variable site, closely spaced investigations are likely to be required.
 Generally, a plan change or subdivision consent would require fewer, more widely spaced investigations while an investigation for detailed design or building consent would require reasonably closely spaced investigations (eg several within each building footprint).

-Non-intrusive investigations can be utilised to supplement intrusive investigations, but in most circumstances are not an appropriate substitute for intrusive investigations.
+Non-intrusive investigations can supplement intrusive investigations, but in most circumstances are not an appropriate substitute for intrusive investigations.